adithyaiyer1999/data-structures-recitations-nyu2024/Recitation02/RecitationNotes.md

 ```

 ### Question 3
-Given an integer array nums, move all 0's to the end of it while maintaining the rela> ve order of the non-zero elements.
+Given an integer array nums, move all 0's to the end of it while maintaining the relative order of the non-zero elements.
 Note that you must do this in-place without making a copy of the array.

 ```
 Input :  arr[] = {1, 2, 0, 4, 3, 0, 5, 0};